 *Arthur Dorrington was born on this date in 1930.
 He was a Black Canadian professional ice hockey player and Sheriff.

 Despite putting up very good statistics in the minor leagues, he was never able to make it to the major league ranks.
 Dorrington played for the Atlantic City Seagulls of the Eastern Hockey League.
-He was the Eastern Hockey League’s leading goal scorer from 1954 to 1956, according to the organization.
+According to the organization, he was the Eastern Hockey League’s leading goal scorer from 1954 to 1956.
 After retiring from hockey, Dorrington became a Sheriff's Officer with the Atlantic County Sheriff's Office.
-Dorrington made Atlantic City his home for decades, becoming a familiar figure everywhere from the municipal buildings to the athletic facilities.
+Dorrington made Atlantic City his home for decades, becoming a familiar figure everywhere, from the municipal buildings to the athletic facilities.

-He also served as Atlantic City’s softball commissioner and an umpire for more than 30 years.
-In the late 1990s he created the Art Dorrington Ice Hockey Foundation, a program that teaches hockey to children from low-income families in Atlantic City.
-He died on December 29, 2017 at the age of 87.
-His daughter Judah Dorrington announced his death saying he died peacefully at home surrounded by relatives.
+He served as Atlantic City’s softball commissioner and an umpire for over 30 years.
+In the late 1990s, he created the Art Dorrington Ice Hockey Foundation, a program that teaches hockey to children from low-income families in Atlantic City.
+He died on December 29, 2017, at the age of 87.
+His daughter Judah Dorrington announced his death, saying he died peacefully at home surrounded by relatives.